|City/State:||Grand Island, NE|

 In 2003, Nebraska reeled off a seven-match win streak early in the season behind Florian Preissler (13 singles wins) and freshman D.J.
 Geatz (14 singles wins).
 The previous season, NU’s Jose Hernan also reached the 14-win total while helping the team finish with a No. 72 ranking.
 Hernan’s teammate, Lance Mills, became the first Husker to qualify for the NCAA singles tournament in a decade, where he advanced to the second round of the championship.
 The Omaha native finished the 2002 season ranked No. 99 in singles play after posting a 1-1 record at the national tournament.

 McDermott began his relationship with the NU men’s tennis program as a player.
 He competed for the Huskers from 1976 to 1980, and lettered all four years before playing No. 1 singles as a senior.
 A native of Grand Island, Neb., McDermott is married to the former Terrie Wade, also of Grand Island.
 In his spare time, McDermott competes in local and state tennis tournaments and is an avid runner who races competitively.
-McDermott works hard to lead by example and to perform to his greatest ability outside of coaching.

 In 2003, McDermott won the 1,500- and 3,000-meter runs for his age group at the Cornhusker State Games, and he picked up a bronze medal in the 5-mile road race.
 For his accomplishments, McDermott was named the Cornhusker State Games Male Athlete of the Year.
-McDermott also earned the National Congress of State Games Male Athlete of the Year award in 2003, recognizing him for his distance running achievements and participation in various activities over 19 years at the Cornhusker State Games.
+McDermott also earned the National Congress of State Games Male Athlete of the Year award in 2003, recognizing him for his distance running achievements and participation in various activities over 20 years at the Cornhusker State Games.
 McDermott also served as the Director of the Cornhusker State Games in 2006.